-2 M. Hesse, The Structure of Scientific Inference, Londres, Macmillan, 1974.
+1 M. Hesse, The Structure of Scientific Inference, London, Macmillan, 1974.

-3 B. Barnes, T.S.
-Kuhn and Social Science (Londres, Macmillan, 1982), The Nature of Power (Cambridge, Polity, 1988), The Elements of Social Theory (Londres, UCL Press, 1995).
+2 B. Barnes, T.S.
+Kuhn and Social Science (London, Macmillan, 1982), The Nature of Power (Cambridge, Polity, 1988), The Elements of Social Theory (London, UCL Press, 1995).

-4 B. Barnes, " Social Life as Bootstrapped Induction ", Sociology, vol. 17, n°4, pp. 524-545.
+3 B. Barnes, "Social Life as Bootstrapped Induction," Sociology 17(4): 524-545.

-5 D. Hume, A Treatise of Human Nature, 2^{nde} éd.
-(L. A. Selby-Bilge, P. H. Nidditch), Oxford, Clarendon Press, 1978 [1740], livre III.
+4 D. Hume, A Treatise of Human Nature, 2nd ed.
+(L. A. Selby-Bilge, P. H. Nidditch), Oxford, Clarendon Press, 1978 [1740], Book III.

-6 M. Douglas, Natural Symbols: Explorations in Cosmology, 3^e éd., Londres, Routledge, 2003 [1970].
+5 M. Douglas, Natural Symbols: Explorations in Cosmology, 3rd ed., London, Routledge, 2003 [1970].

-our relativisms intersect very well, although there are some quite subtle and interesting complications to the epicycles as it were, whose full implications I do not myself understand.
 One very interesting thing about Mary Douglas is that she takes her own Catholicism very seriously.
 I am sure there are philosophical, theological and metaphysical ways of having effectively relativism at one level with a higher level of absolutism up here.
 I do not exactly know how she does negotiate it, but she is a very powerful intellect and enormously rich thinker, and it is an education to talk to her.
 I am sure there could be a lot more connexions with anthropology.
 The history of theology and the history of religion are also interesting.
 There is excellent work done by historians of religion, and I have mentioned some parallels between the Strong Programme and the Higher Criticism of the Tübingen school1.
 The work that they were doing on religion was very like the work that is now being done on science by the Sociology of Scientific Knowledge, and you can almost call SSK the 'Higher Criticism of science' as it were, bearing in mind that criticism there is not just a negative word; 'higher level of analysis and explanation' might be better.

 Another example that I have in mind, which I only just discovered, is some very interesting writing on relativism by a man called Philipp Frank.
 Philipp Frank was a professor of theoretical physics at the German-speaking university in Prague, in the twenties and thirties.
 He took over the chair of theoretical physics from Albert Einstein, who had occupied it for a while before going to Berlin.
 In the late thirties of course, Philipp Frank had to flee Prague and then went to Harvard, but there he did not teach theoretical physics.
 He taught philosophy of science, and his philosophy of science was a relativist one.
 His book on relativism2 was published after the war, in 1951.
 It was written in the late 1940s.
-It is a defense of relativism.
+It is a defence of relativism.
 It is very simple, very straightforward, and absolutely spot on target.
 And it is a very effective description of what relativism is, of why relativism is a scientific view.